vvenancio/classroms/README.md

 - now you can configure your database settings in `database.yml`

-create database, its tables and populates it with items
+create database and its tables

 ```
 rake db:create db:migrate